apache/tvm/docs/langref/relay_type.rst

 shape or data type can only appear inside a tensor type, while only general types may appear inside a tensor or for a function's return and argument types.

-Type parameters will be substituted with a concrete type at call sites.
+Like normal parameters, concrete arguments must be given for type parameters at call sites.

-For example, `s` below is a type paramter of kind `Shape` and it will be substituted for `(10, 10)` at the call site below:
+For example, `s` below is a type parameter of kind `Shape` and it will be substituted for `(10, 10)` at the call site below:

 .. code-block:: python